equinor/terraform-azurerm-web-app/examples/basic/README.md

 # Basic example

-Terraform configuration which creates an Azure Web App with the following features:
+Terraform configuration which creates two Azure Linux Web Apps with the following features:

 - Basic SKU (B1)
 - HTTPS only